 A grievance procedure is in place to provide a clear and secure route for employees to raise a complaint or problem about any issue relating to their work, working environment, pay and benefits, working hours or is concerned about any other issue affecting their employment.
-In line with our whistleblowing policy, colleagues are required to report knowledge or suspicion of malpractice or actions that endanger Quilter Group's employees or assets.
+In line with our whistleblowing policy, colleagues are required to report knowledge or suspicion of malpractice or actions that endanger Quilter's employees or assets.
 The whistleblowing policy provides employees who raise concerns in good faith with protection from detriment to their future employment opportunities.
-Concerns can be reported to line managers, Risk and Compliance or via the independent confidential ethics hotline which is available year round.
+Concerns can be reported to line managers, HR, Risk and Compliance or via the independent confidential ethics hotline which is available all year round.

-The Company continuously seek the views of colleagues through the Workday Peakon Employee Voice tool.
+The Company seeks the views of colleagues through the Workday Peakon Employee Voice tool.
 Through this tool we survey colleagues on a regular basis, which provides senior leaders and managers real-time insights and feedback from colleagues.
 The Employee Forum represents colleagues across Quilter and meets with senior leaders on a monthly basis to discuss key issues that impact the interests of our people.
 The views of the Employee Forum, together with views and feedback from the regular surveys, are taken into account and support management decision making.
-In light of the pressures faced by many of our colleagues due to the rising cost of living, in 2022 the Company made an additional payment to all employees earning less than £50,000 per annum.

-As part of the Quilter Group governance framework, the Company relies upon Group practices and processes to support employees.
-Further details are described in full in the Quilter plc Annual Report for 2022.
+As part of the Group governance framework, the Company relies upon Group practices and processes to support employees.
+Further details are described in full in the Quilter plc Annual Report for 2023.